-Here's some great tips to get the EDGE on the competition!
+Here’s some great tips for getting the EDGE on the competition!
 Follow these tips to make the best of your season.

 Build your dream competition team!